 \subsubsection{A typical cyberattack}

-A typical cyberattack on power systems is the false data injection attack (FDIA).
+A typical cyberattack on the smart grid is the FDIA.
 A variety of FDIA strategies have been proposed under different scenarios and adversarial settings.
-If the attacker has complete information of the system topology, line parameters, and sensor measurements, a general framework is formulated to design stealthy FDIAs \cite{liu2011false}.
-With the same adversarial setting, the sparse FDIA is designed to minimize the attacker's effort in executing the attack (reducing the number of sensors required to be modified) but maximize the attack impact (inducing the largest errors into the state estimates) \cite{yang2014optimization}.
-If the attacker has incomplete information of the system topology and line parameters, the incomplete-information-based FDIA is designed to release the strong assumption for the attacker's capability of obtaining the system's information.
+If the attacker has complete information on the system topology, line parameters, and sensor measurements, a general framework is proposed to design stealthy FDIAs \cite{liu2011false}.
+With the same adversarial setting, the sparse FDIA is designed to minimize the attacker's effort in executing the attack (reducing the number of sensors required to be modified) while maximizing the attack impact (inducing the largest errors into the state estimates) \cite{yang2014optimization}.
+If the attacker has incomplete information on the system topology and line parameters, the incomplete-information-based FDIA is designed to avoid the strong assumption for the attacker's capability of obtaining full system information.
 Only the information of the attack region is needed to make FDIA stealthy \cite{deng2018sparsefdi}.
-If the attacker has zero information of the system topology and line parameters, the blind attack is designed using the data-driven approaches to infer the unknown information and then construct FDIAs that are close to stealthy \cite{huang2013fditopologyfree}.
+If the attacker has zero information on the system topology and line parameters, the blind attack is designed using the data-driven approaches to infer the unknown information and then construct FDIAs that are nearly stealthy \cite{huang2013fditopologyfree}.

 FDIA reveals the fact that the sensor measurements collected by the communication system can be compromised.
-Considering the defect of ML model, it is possible for the attacker to undermine MLsgAPPs.
-The adversarial attacks on MLsgAPPs have recently drawn a lot of attention from the academic society.
-As shown in Fig. \ref{fig:adversarialattackapss}, we present the vulnerabilities exposed in MLsgAPPs from the aspects of the power communication system, ML model, and external data resources.
-The adversarial scenarios are different due to the different adversarial assumptions and the attacker's knowledge about the ML model.
+Considering the defect of the ML model, the attacker can compromise the sensor measurements and then undermine MLsgAPPs.
+As shown in Fig. \ref{fig:adversarialattackapss}, we present the vulnerabilities of MLsgAPPs from the aspects of the power communication system, ML model, and external data resources.
+The adversarial scenarios are different due to the different adversarial assumptions and the attacker's knowledge of the ML model.